chessmasterhong/impact-atmosphere/README.md

 # Impact Atmospheric System Plugin

-A plugin for the [Impact game engine](http://impactjs.com) that simulates an atmospheric weather system, day/night cycles and seasonal cycles based on configurable date, time, and geographical coordinates.
+A plugin for the [Impact game engine](http://impactjs.com) that simulates an atmospheric weather system, day/night cycless, and seasonal cycles based on configurable date, time, and geographical coordinates.

 ## Features